 1920s and earlier this building was originally the livery stable for the Jones House Hotel which stood on the corner west of here.
 Rocking horse factory (Oconomowoc Wooden Toy Horse Company).
 The Bedford stone classical façade was added at the 1920s.

-Corner of Wisconsin Avenue and Main Street (Highway 16 & 67) and a number of Indian trails crossed here, and two hotels have occupied the site.
-The first the LaBelle house of white frame construction, open and 1850.
+(Hwys.
+16 & 67).
+Several Indian trails crossed here, and until recent times, a hotel occupied the site.
+The first, the La Belle House, with white frame construction, opened in 1850.
 It was destroyed by fire in 1875, along with other portions of the downtown.
-And 1889, A second hotel, the Jones House (later called the Majestic Hotel), opened.
-It had two-story open porches on two sides; the first floor was used for dining and the second floor was used for the local band, which played for street dancing.
-The hotel played an along and colorful role in the city’s history of the series of owners and name changes.
-It was condemned and raised in 1975.
-The present city park is the scene of city celebrations.
+In 1887, a second hotel, the Jones House, later called the Majestic Hotel (1915), opened.
+It had a two-story open porch on two sides with the first floor used for dining and the second floor for hotel guests.
+In addition, local bands played from the second-floor porch for street dances held at the intersection.
+The buildings on this site played a long and colorful role in city history with a series of hotel owners, name changes and renovations.
+The last hotel, the Oconomowoc Inn, was condemned and razed in 1975.
+The Village Green is presently the site of many community activities.